reecerussell/aws-lambda-multipart-parser/README.md

 A simple, lightweight tool to parse multipart/form-data from the body of incoming API Gateway proxy requests.

-This is a Golang port of the JavaScript version, https://github.com/myshenin/aws-lambda-multipart-parser.

 ## Installation

 Simply run this in your CLI: